Amillennialism: Teaching

+Interpretation of Revelation

 Because amillennialists believe that the millennium is simultaneous with the present age, they also believe that the binding of Satan in Revelation 20, which occurs at the beginning of the millennium, has already occurred; in their view, he has been prevented from "deceiv[ing] the nations" by the spread of the gospel.
 Nonetheless, they maintain that good and evil will remain mixed in strength throughout history and even in the church, according to the amillennial understanding of the Parable of the Wheat and Tares.

-Amillennialism is sometimes associated with Idealism, as both schools teach a symbolic interpretation of many of the prophecies of the Bible and especially of the Book of Revelation.
-However, many amillennialists do believe in the literal fulfillment of Biblical prophecies; they simply disagree with Millennialists about how or when these prophecies will be fulfilled.
+Amillennialism is usually associated with Idealism, as both schools teach a symbolic interpretation of many of the prophecies of the Bible and especially of the Book of Revelation.
+Some amillennialists may also adhere to partial preterism, acknowledging the possibility that the Great Tribulation was fulfilled in the First Jewish-Roman War or the persecution of Christians in the Roman Empire; however, many amillennialists do believe that the Church awaits prophecies such as the Parousia and last judgement to come; they simply disagree with Millennialists about how or when these prophecies will be fulfilled.

 History

 Comparison of Christian millennial interpretations.
 Some amillenniallists, such as Roman Catholics, believe in a scenario close to Post-tribulational Premillennialism, but with the Antichrist taking the place of the second coming in the timeline, the millennium after Antichrist being symbolic, and the second coming occurring at the same time as the last judgment.